konect-V/MiniFab/computer_setup_procedure.md

 Then validate the settings, click Continue, and wait.

+Once finished, insert the SD card into the Raspberry Pi.

-Once finished, install an application like MobaXterm to connect via SSH.
+Install an application like MobaXterm to connect via SSH.
 Use the parameters that were already set during the OS flashing onto the SD card.

 Next, execute:
 `git clone https://github.com/DeVinci-FabLab/MiniFab`